DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion: Experiments

 We evaluate the effectiveness of \method~across multiple aspects of high-resolution image generation, covering both global structure (low-frequency aspects such as text–image alignment) and fine detail (high-frequency aspects such as texture fidelity).

-We first apply \method\ on top of FLUX~\citep{flux1kreadev2025}, with evaluations on two established benchmarks, DrawBench~\citep{saharia2022photorealistictexttoimagediffusionmodels} and Aesthetic-4K~\citep{zhang2025diffusion4k}, including automatic metrics, human evaluation, and resolution-scaling analysis (Sec.~\ref{sec:flux_exp}).
+We first apply \method\ on top of FLUX~\citep{flux2024}, with evaluations on two established benchmarks, DrawBench~\citep{saharia2022photorealistictexttoimagediffusionmodels} and Aesthetic-4K~\citep{zhang2025diffusion4k}, including automatic metrics, human evaluation, and resolution-scaling analysis (Sec.~\ref{sec:flux_exp}).
 We then extend evaluation to class-conditional image synthesis on FiTv2~\citep{wang2024fitv2scalableimprovedflexible} (Sec.~\ref{fitv2_exp}).
 We also include zoom-in studies to highlight improvements in preserving high-frequency details (Fig.~\ref{fig:zoom_details}).
 Furthermore, in Appendix~\ref{sec:ablations}, we present an ablation study examining design choices, focusing on (i) scheduler variants for \app-NTK-aware and (ii) timestep incorporation strategies for \app-YaRN.
-Finally, additional results are provided in Appendix~\ref{app:additional_results}, including further comparisons with baselines, panorama generation, and more visual examples.
-Implementation details are in Appendix~\ref{sec:implementation_details}.
+Finally, additional results are provided in Appendix~\ref{app:additional_results}, covering additional DiT-based architectures (Qwen-Image~\citep{wu2025qwenimagetechnicalreport}), high-resolution video generation~\citep{wan2025wanopenadvancedlargescale}, and high-resolution image editing tasks, panorama generation, and more visual examples.
+Implementation details are provided in Appendix~\ref{sec:implementation_details}.